unsplash/unsplash-js/README.md

 ### photos.getRandomPhoto({ width, height, query, username, featured, category })
 Retrieve a single random photo, given optional filters.

-The capacity parameter is deprecated.
+The category parameter is deprecated and should not be used.

+When using this function, It is recommended to double check the types of the parameters, in particular for the parameters of type Array<number>.

 __Arguments__

+Argument 1:
 _An Object containing the follow keys:_

 | Argument | Type | Opt/Required |